Employer of Record South Korea (EOR South Korea)

 Compliant Employment Contracts

-We draft and execute employment agreements fully compliant with Korean Labor Standards Act, including proper contract classifications (permanent, fixed-term), probation periods, detailed job descriptions, working hours specifications, salary breakdowns, and all mandatory clauses.
-Contracts are provided in Korean with English translations, ensuring clarity for both parties.
+We draft and execute compliant employment agreements aligned with Korean Labor Standards Act, including proper contract classifications (permanent and fixed-term), probation periods, salary structures, work schedules, annual leave entitlements, and all mandatory clauses required under local labor laws and employment laws.
+Contracts are provided in Korean with English translations, ensuring clarity for both employers and international employees.

 Seamless Employee Onboarding